Transform inefficient green spaces into edible ecosystems to create food security, community well-being and societal resilience.

 The Ecosystem Solution Institute (ESI) is dedicated to food security, community well-being, and societal resilience.
 Its mission is to seed solutions for change-makers through education, propagation, and inspiration.

 We do this by building eco-education sites, publishing solution booklets and teaching skill-based workshops.
 Our goal is transitioning under-utilized and inefficient greenspaces in yards, parks, farms, and schools, to gardens and edible landscapes.
 By transitioning entire landscapes to edible diverse abundance we can transform our communities and our culture and sustain a regenerative human habitat.
-The institute is primarily based out of Ontario, Canada on a 50 acre farm which serves as a edible biodiversity hot spot, a living laboratory and source point of seeds and plants.
+The institute is primarily based out of Ontario, Canada on a 50 acre farm which serves as an edible biodiversity hot spot, a living laboratory and source point of seeds, plants and education.

 Zach manages an award-winning farm with diversified food forest products, heirloom garlic, and a hardy tree nursery.
 His innovations have won three provincial awards and are featured in his first book: The Permaculture Market Garden.